“The bitterness of poor quality remains long after the sweetness of low prices are forgotten.” – Benjamin Franklin

 – and an unremarkable, ineffective product that’s misaligned with your audience and will need replacing.

-So to help you ensure you’ve found a qualified, professional designer I have prepared a FREE Finding Quality Design cheatsheet.
+To ensure you’ve found a qualified, professional designer I have prepared a FREE Finding Quality Design cheatsheet.

 It can be used when searching for a designer, were it becomes a criteria list to help you find your ideal professional.